Erlemar/dswok/Interview_preparation/ML System design.md

 ### High-level design and diagrams
 At this step, you are expected to describe a high-level design of the system and, if possible, provide a flowchart.

 Mention a possible baseline solution, such as one based on simple rules and statistics.
-For recommendations, use the most popular items or a previous item the user interacted with.
+For [[Recommendation system|recommendations]], use the most popular items or a previous item the user interacted with.
 For texts/images, use a pre-trained model without tuning/instructions, etc.

 Prepare a diagram, it should include data collection for training and during the inference, training flow (data collection, model training, deployment), the general logic of the pipeline in production.
 ### Data preparation and analysis